adrianardnerg/notes/README.md

 Second, use time management techniques to your advantage.
 Break down your projects into smaller, manageable tasks.
 Then, allocate time for each task, allowing for some wiggle room in case things take longer than expected.
 Using a scheduling tool, such as Trello or Todoist, can help keep you organized and on track.
  -- 212 words

+# 2024-03-10
+- Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
+Embrace agile methodologies and continuous integration to stay agile and efficient.
+Understand the importance of simple, modular, and well-documented code.
+Practice good programming habits like code reviews, testing, version control, continuous learning, communication, collaboration, etc. Most importantly, have a growth mindset and never stop learning.